PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 * **Not relevant**

-See the :ref:`global_settings` page for how to switch between relative ipsi/contra and absolute left/right (counter-)clockwise directions for any circular shapes that involve the vertical or horizontal plane.
+See the :ref:`global_settings` page for how to switch between relative ipsi/contra and absolute left/right (counter-)clockwise directions for any circular shapes that involve the horizontal axis (i.e., those on the vertical or horizontal planes).
 See :ref:`signing_space_page` for a visual representation of all of these options, and for more information on the horizontal axis in particular.

 .. _joint_specific_movement_entry: